What Are the Sizes of a Soccer Ball?

 As I had stated earlier on in the article, a size 5 has the largest diameter and circumference of them all.

-This also means that if you buy a soccer ball of this size, you should expect to spend slightly more time pumping it up, because it requires more air pressure than any of the smaller sizes.
+This also means that if you buy a soccer ball of this size, you should expect to spend slightly more time inflating it up, because it requires more air pressure than any of the smaller sizes.

 Now, let’s look closer at each size in turn.